saitejavanamala/Portfolio/SQL/SQLAnswerBook.md

 1. What do you know in SQL?
 *

-1. Tell me how you use SQL at your company?
+2. Tell me how you use SQL at your company?
 What are the queries you wrote?
 *

-1. Tell me how you used SQL at UH Energy?
+3. Tell me how you used SQL at UH Energy?
 *

-1. Why can't you use Excel instead of SQL?
+4. Why can't you use Excel instead of SQL?
 Is there a difference?
 * Excel: accidental changes, hard to replicate, slow, cumbersome to share

-1. What is the difference between DELETE and TRUNCATE statements?
+5. What is the difference between DELETE and TRUNCATE statements?
-*
+* De

 2. What are the different subsets of SQL?
 3. What do you mean by DBMS?
 What are its different types?